strmlineapp-ux/agileflow/docs/data-documentation.md

-# AgileFlow: Data Documentation
+# Strm: Data Documentation

-This document provides a detailed breakdown of the data structures, entities, and their relationships within the AgileFlow application.
+This document provides a detailed breakdown of the data structures, entities, and their relationships within the Strm application.
 It serves as a technical reference for understanding how data flows through the system and interacts with internal and external services.

 ## Data Fetching Strategy: Scalable On-Demand Model

-AgileFlow employs a highly scalable, on-demand data-fetching strategy that is optimized for a NoSQL database environment and a context-aware user experience.
+Strm employs a highly scalable, on-demand data-fetching strategy that is optimized for a NoSQL database environment and a context-aware user experience.
 This approach ensures the application remains fast and responsive, regardless of the amount of data in the system.

 1.  **Minimal Initial Load**: When the application starts, it loads only the absolute minimum data required for the user to operate:
     *   The current `User` object, which contains their profile, preferences, and a list of Team IDs they belong to (`memberOfTeamIds`).